City Guides

 Kelowna’s healthcare is part of the Interior Health Authority (IHA), which runs hospitals, primary-care clinics, community health centres, residential care, and mental-health and substance-use services across BC’s interior.

-Kelowna General Hospital (KGH) is the leading tertiary hospital for the region — emergency care, surgery, women’s and children’s health, and advanced diagnostics — and a UBC teaching hospital, recently expanded with the Centennial Building and the Interior Heart & Surgical Centre.
+Kelowna General Hospital (KGH) is the leading tertiary hospital for the region — emergency care, surgery, women’s and children’s health, and advanced diagnostics — and a UBC teaching hospital, recently expanded with the Interior Heart & Surgical Centre.
+BC Cancer – Kelowna, at the Sindi Ahluwalia Hawkins Centre for the Southern Interior, provides diagnostic imaging, chemotherapy, radiation therapy, and clinical trials.
+Walk-in clinics, family practices, and specialty services round out routine and urgent care.

 How do you get around Kelowna?

-Public transit options (BC Transit)
+Public transit (BC Transit)

-Car dependency — pros and cons Owning a car will give you the most flexibility.
-It’s the easiest way to handle family logistics, day trips, or exploring wineries and hiking trails across the valley.
+A car gives you the most flexibility — family logistics, day trips, wineries, and hiking trails across the valley.
 The trade-off is traffic, especially at the William R. Bennett Bridge and near downtown or beach areas in summer.
-Parking can also be tricky, and fuel and insurance costs here are higher than the Canadian average.
-While the city is investing in better transit and active transport, you’ll likely find that owning a vehicle is still the most practical option.
+Parking can be tricky, and fuel and insurance run above the Canadian average.
+The city is investing in transit and active transport, but for most suburban households a vehicle is still the practical option.

 Outdoor lifestyle in Kelowna